praveenarla/FFT-implementation/README.md

-Efficient Hardware implementation of npoint FFT algorithm using Verilog.
+Efficient Hardware implementation of 8-point FFT algorithm using Verilog.
 1) To compute 8-point DFT of a sequence via
 FFT algorithm using Verilog and Xilinx
 ISE/Vivado.